Your research should provide you with reasons – or confirm your reasons – for applying to the organisation.

 - Meeting recruiters and graduate employees at careers services skills sessions and careers fairs

 - Other people who work at the organisation: you can read the honest views of graduates at different retail banks and insurance employers on TARGETjobs Financial Services online and your university careers service should have a database of university alumni who would be happy to talk to you

 Show that what you’ve found out means something to you

 Your research should provide you with reasons – or confirm your reasons – for applying to the organisation.
-In your answers, you need to explain exactly what you’ve found out means to you personally.
+In your answers, you need to explain exactly what the information you’ve found out means to you personally.
 If you say, for example, that you are impressed by the level of research they do on financial markets, say why that means something to you.
 Does their research indicate that they’re the best in the market at what they do?
 If you’ve met representatives of the organisation at a careers day, talk about the impressions they gave you and why that makes you want to work for them.